opf/openproject/docs/glossary/README.md

 In OpenProject, projects can be private or public.
 Public means that the project is visible to any user, regardless of project [membership](#member).
 The visibility of a project can be changed in the project settings.
 [Read how to set a project to public in OpenProject](https://www.openproject.org/docs/user-guide/projects/#set-a-project-to-public).

+## Q

+### Quick context menu

+The quick context menu in OpenProject opens when you open a [work package table](#work-package-table) and then right-click on a single work package.
+It allows you to perform quick actions like *open details view*, *copy link to clipboard* or *create new child*.
+Please note that, beginning with OpenProject 13.2, the quick context menu differs depending on whether you are in the [Gantt](#gantt-chart) view or not.

 ## R

 ## Repository